maxims94/helius-post-alpenglow/README.md

 To efficiently disseminate the blocks to the network, Alpenglow uses **Rotor**, a newly introduced block propagation protocol.

 Once a block has been propagated, nodes start to vote on it.
-This voting process is governed by the second new protocol, **Votor**.
-The voting happens in either one round or two rounds, ending with the decision to either append the block to the blockchain or not.
+The voting process is governed by the second new protocol, **Votor**.
+The voting finishes either after one or two rounds, always ending with the decision whether to append the block or not.

 ## Rotor: Block propagation